 - Under Canadian GAAS, we are required to evaluate the risk of fraud in revenue recognition.
-We have evaluated the revenue transactions, and we have concluded that the significant risk is that revenue may have been recorded in the incorrect period. - This represents a fraud risk for the 2020 audit.
+We have pinpointed this risk to occurrence, accuracy and cutoff relating to specific revenue streams. - This represents a fraud risk for the 2021 audit.

-- We evaluated the design and implementation of the internal controls that address this risk.
-We did not rely on controls. - We performed substantive testing to determine if restricted contributions (i.e., development charges, gas tax, conditional grants, etc.) have been recognized as revenue in the appropriate period. - We concluded that the internal controls were designed and implemented appropriately. - We obtained sufficient audit evidence to conclude that there were no material misstatements.
+- We evaluated the design and implementation of key internal controls that address this risk.
+We did not rely on controls. - We performed substantive testing to determine if restricted contributions (i.e., development charges, gas tax, conditional grants, COVID-19 funding, etc.) have been recognized as revenue in the appropriate period. - We concluded that the internal controls were designed and implemented appropriately. - We obtained sufficient audit evidence to conclude that there were no material misstatements.